-Even if you're not familiar with celery salt, the odds are you've probably had this food seasoning in a dish at one point or another without even knowing it, since it's actually quite common.
+Even if you're not familiar with celery salt, the odds are you've had this common food seasoning in a dish at one point or another without even knowing it.
 For example, celery salt is used in Old Bay seasoning and KFC's secret spice recipe.

-As its name suggests, celery salt adds a salty, celery-like flavor to any dish, which instantly gives any savory recipe an extra layer of flavor — so you can see why this seasoning is such a chef's staple.
+As its name suggests, celery salt adds a salty, celery-like flavor to savory dishes, adding an extra layer of flavor instantly, making this seasoning a staple in many kitchens.

 And while you're likely to see celery salt listed as an ingredient in a number of different recipes, it has a somewhat subtle and mild flavor.
 That's why you'll often see it combined with other seasonings in a dish, rather than being the star of the show.
 But just because it's usually a second-string seasoning doesn't mean it's not vitally important.
-Read on to find how what celery salt is used for and what is a good celery salt substitute if you don't have the spice on hand the next time you're cooking.
+Read on to find how celery salt is used and what's a good substitute if you don't have the spice on hand.

 What Is Celery Salt?
 What Does Celery Salt Taste Like?

 Celery salt, which is made with crushed celery seeds and salt, is a common food seasoning used in savory dishes to add an extra layer of flavoring.

 Celery salt tastes a lot like normal salt at first, but its slight aroma of celery becomes more prominent on the tongue, thanks to the crushed celery seed that's been mixed in.
 The seasoning has been described as having a mildly peppery bite, a green and grassy flavor, and as having a slightly bitter finish.
 A lot like celery itself, celery salt's flavor isn't very assertive but it's certainly distinctive.